-The Erasmus+ Programme Guide is the key document for anybody who would like to have a thorough knowledge of the Erasmus+ programme.
+The Erasmus+ Programme Guide is the key document for anyone who would like to have thorough knowledge of the Erasmus+ programme.

-Participants and participating organisations can find full details of all the opportunities supported by Erasmus+.
+Participants and participating organisations can find full details in there of all the opportunities supported by Erasmus+.

-The 2018 Programme Guide is also available as an online version, with a more user friendly, accessible format to make it easier to find information, as well as a PDF version.
+The 2018 Programme Guide is available as an online version, with a more user-friendly, accessible format to make it easier to find information, as well as a PDF version.

 What is it?